Sugar substitute: Types

-In the United States, six high-intensity sugar substitutes have been approved for use: aspartame, sucralose, neotame, acesulfame potassium (Ace-K), saccharin, and advantame.
-Food additives must be approved by the FDA, and sweeteners must be proven as safe via submission by a manufacturer of a GRAS document.
-The conclusions about GRAS are based on a detailed review of a large body of information, including rigorous toxicological and clinical studies.
-GRAS notices exist for two plant-based, high-intensity sweeteners: steviol glycosides obtained from stevia leaves (Stevia rebaudiana) and extracts from Siraitia grosvenorii, also called luo han guo or monk fruit.

-Cyclamates are used outside the United States, but are prohibited from being used as a sweetener within the United States.
-The majority of sugar substitutes approved for food use are artificially synthesized compounds.
-However, some bulk plant-derived sugar substitutes are known, including sorbitol, xylitol and lactitol.
-As it is not commercially profitable to extract these products from fruits and vegetables, they are produced by catalytic hydrogenation of the appropriate reducing sugar.
-For example, xylose is converted to xylitol, lactose to lactitol, and glucose to sorbitol.
+In North America, common sugar substitutes include aspartame, monk fruit extract, saccharin, sucralose and stevia.
+Cyclamate is prohibited from being used as a sweetener within the United States, but is allowed in other parts of the world.

 Sorbitol, xylitol and lactitol are examples of sugar alcohols (also known as polyols).
 These are, in general, less sweet than sucrose but have similar bulk properties and can be used in a wide range of food products.
 Sometimes the sweetness profile is fine-tuned by mixing with high-intensity sweeteners.

 Allulose

 Allulose is a sweetener in the sugar family, with a chemical structure similar to fructose.
-It is naturally found in figs, maple syrup, and some fruit.
+It is naturally found in figs, maple syrup and some fruit.
 While it comes from the same family as other sugars, it does not substantially metabolize as sugar in the body.
 The FDA recognizes that allulose does not act like sugar, and as of 2019, no longer requires it to be listed with sugars on U.S. nutrition labels.
 Allulose is about 70% as sweet as sugar, which is why it is sometimes combined with high-intensity sweeteners to make sugar substitutes.